abmir/sap-on-azure-networking-and-security/README.md

     workloads.
 3. An SAP Mini-Hub VNET is also created to provide for SAP Shared Services to all SAP Deployments in each Azure Region.
-4. Customer has two Datacenters in Dallas and Ashburn respectively, that are connected thru Dallas and Ashburn ExpressRoute Circuits to Azure VNETs (via Hub VNET ExpressRoute Gateway) in each Region.
+4. Customer has two Datacenters, one in Texas and other in Virginia respectively, that are connected thru Dallas and Washington D.C.
+ExpressRoute Circuits to Azure VNETs (via Hub VNET ExpressRoute Gateway) in each Region.

 ### Proposed Architecture Solution